julson/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Dropout               | keep_prob @ 0.5                               |
 | Fully connected       | outputs 43                                    |

-#### 3. Describe how you trained your model.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.
+### Training and Results

-Not much of the training pipeline was changed from the LeNet Lab code (if it ain't broke...).
+Not much of the training pipeline was changed from the LeNet Lab code.
 The classes are one-hot encoded for easier classification (instead of dealing with probabilities) before passing it through TensorFlow's soft_max_cross_entropy_with_logits.
 The AdamOptimizer was used to minimize the loss for backpropagation, which I think was beneficial given its ability to adjust the learning rates per parameter.

-#### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.

-My final model results were:
-* validation set accuracy of 95.9%
-* test set accuracy of 94.6%

-The LeNet architecture from the lab was chosen as it's the architecture I'm most familiar with.
-Despite its age (and my laziness), it's still a very relevant architecture due to its speed, simplicity and its ability to classify images (given that it was used for character recognition).
+The learning rate remained unchanged at 0.001.

 Using just the vanilla architecture taken from the lab code, it produced a validation set accuracy to around ~89%.
 Dropout was then added between the 3 fully-connected layers to introduce some redundancy, which increased the accuracy to ~93%.
-Expanding the training set to include some scaled and rotated images finally pushed the final validation accuracy to ~96%.
+Expanding the training set to include some scaled and rotated images finally pushed the final validation accuracy to 95.9%.

-Given that the test set is a completely new set of images and not a set that the network has 'seen' already, running it through the model and producing 94.6% provides some confidence that the model works (though it could be better).
+Finally, running the model through the test set yielded a 94.6% accuracy, which is pretty good given that the test set is a completely new set of images and not a set that the network has 'seen' already, proving that the model works.

-### Test a Model on New Images
+### Introducing a New Set of Images

-#### 1. Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:

-![alt text][image4] ![alt text][image5] ![alt text][image6]
-![alt text][image7] ![alt text][image8]

-These images were picked from a German traffic sign dataset (TestIJCNN2013.zip, with 300 images) that I've found on the web, which I think might be from the set from what the model was trained on, although the images were in its original size and had to be scaled and cropped to 32x32 by hand, which would hopefully introduce some variation if that were indeed the case.
+Next was to search 5 new German traffic signs from the web.
+The new images were picked from another German traffic sign dataset (TestIJCNN2013.zip, with 300 images), which is eerily from the same site where the training dataset was taken from.
+What I got were images that are in their original size and form, so I had to scale and crop them to 32x32 by hand, which hopefully introduced some variations to the input if that were indeed the case.

+![alt text][image4]

 The first image is pretty dark and slightly rotated to the left, which I felt like would cause some issues after converting the image to grayscale.

+![alt text][image5]

 The second image is also rotated to the left.
 I haven't looked at any of the images in the training set, but I was assuming that everything was all properly centered, so I thought that this would cause some issues.

+![alt text][image6]

 The third image is pretty straight-forward, although it's slightly aligned to the right, I thought that the CNN's translation invariance would cause no issues with this.

+![alt text][image7]

 The fourth image is scaled to almost fill the entire image.
 I thought it would be one of the easiest to classify, but it's the one that had the most difficulty.

+![alt text][image8]

-The last image would be difficult given that its dark, small and slightly off-center.
+The last image would be difficult given that it's dark, small and slightly off-center.

-#### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

-Here are the results of the prediction:
+Running these through the model gave me:

 | Image			        |     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|